 Eligible employees may elect to defer a percentage of his or her compensation, not to exceed the statutory limit.
-Employees who have completed one year of service to the Company by July 1st of any year are also entitled to a Safe Harbor matching contribution, as defined in the Code, from the Company equal to 100% of the employee's deferral into the KSOP, up to a maximum of 4% of the employee's eligible compensation.
+Employees who have completed a minimum of 1,000 hours and one year of service to the Company by January 1st and July 1st of any year are also entitled to a Safe Harbor matching contribution, as defined in the Code, from the Company equal to 100% of the employee's deferral into the KSOP, up to a maximum of 4% of the employee's eligible compensation.
 The Company may also make additional discretionary contributions, which, if made, are allocated based on the units held by each eligible participant.
 For this purpose, a participant is considered to have one unit for each \$1,000 of compensation during the plan year plus two units for each year of service.
 Highly compensated employees do not receive unit credit for any years of service.
 Trust income or loss is allocated based on the respective account balances of participants.